Evergreen Valley College Student Services Complex

 San Jose, CA

-Described by faculty as “the architectural gem of campus”, this two-story complex serves as the college’s new gateway, providing a welcoming experience to all.
-The building consolidates previously dispersed services under one roof to better serve students’ administrative needs, including admissions, financial aid, testing, counseling, health services, and administrative leaders.
+Described by faculty as “the architectural gem of campus”, this two-story complex serves as the college’s new gateway, inspiring all who step foot on campus with its open breezeway, oculus skylight, and curving facade.
+The building consolidates previously dispersed services under one roof to better serve students’ administrative needs, including admissions, financial aid, testing, counseling, and health services.
 Although it visually reads as a single building, the complex is actually two structures — a 48,000 SF student services facility and a 23,000 SF academic administration building — separated by a seismic joint.
 Each structure has its own distinct lateral system, with buckling-restrained braced frames for the larger facility and moment frames for the smaller administration building.
+The administration building also incorporates a 25-ft cantilever that houses offices for campus leadership above it, including the Office of the President.

 Quick Facts